 1. I'm totally donating a "Think Outside the Chair Poster" for each kid to have at home ON THE FRIDGE to help engage their family and friends in dialog.
 (I swear this photo was not staged.
 Every child, big or small, who visits our home stops to study this poster without prompting.)

-3. Comparing postural change within a culture — still with the magazine images — a timeline of sorts?
+3. Comparing postural change within a culture—still with the magazine images—a timeline of sorts?
 Comparing images of body postures frequented by current teen stars compared to images of teens from the Old West, for example?
 Classic Time magazine images of children in factories.
 Plotting these images on a timeline around the top of the classroom with notes on where the Industrial, Car, and Computer Tech revolution started.
-The more “convenience” milestones they can generate, the more they will consider it.
-A discussion of the pendulum — from more natural, outdoor movements to industrial, repetitive movements, and to “texting” movements.
+The more "convenience" milestones they can generate, the more they will consider it.
+A discussion of the pendulum—from more natural, outdoor movements to industrial, repetitive movements, and to "texting" or smart-device movements.

 5. Swap the President's Fitness Test for something a little more applicable to long-term body function.
 I'd be happy to make this protocol over for you if you'd like; your kids can still "train" for a required movement test but in a more natural way (movement breaks that are shorter but more frequent) and can learn WHY what they are doing matters beyond the "being fit=being healthy" message that is fairly general.

 6. Containers and loads.
-How does carrying all your stuff in a pack compare to carrying it in your arms?
+How does carrying all your stuff in a pack compare to carrying it all in your arms?
 Are all 8 pound loads the same?
 What does carrying it all on your back allow?
 Arm movement.
 What does carrying it all on your back NOT allow?
 The use of other parts.
-What if, instead of Egg Babies (wait, that’s not 5th grade I hope) they were given a reprieve from their packs for a week but had to carry (with their arms) a 5-pound bolster everywhere on campus for a few days — don’t get caught without it.
-This is a great way for a child to grasp early on that a load to the body isn’t a load EVERYWHERE on the body. <— This is, perhaps, the single most challenging thing for me to get across to people entrenched in the exercise paradigm.
+What if, instead of Egg Babies (wait, is that 5th grade?) they were given a reprieve from their packs for a week but had to carry (with their arms) a 5-pound bolster everywhere on campus for a few days—don't get caught without it.
+This is a great way for a child to grasp early on that a load to the body isn't a load EVERYWHERE on the body.

 OK, I'M JUST GETTING STARTED AND NOW I TOTALLY WANT TO BE A TEACHER.